Glycemic Index of Whole grain pasta made by al dente

 What is the glycemic index of Whole grain pasta made by al dente?

-Whole grain pasta made by al dente has a glycemic index (GI) of 40, which is classified as low GI.
-As a low GI food, Whole grain pasta made by al dente provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Whole grain pasta made by al dente has a glycemic index of 40, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Whole grain pasta made by al dente?